chaehyeonsong/discocal/README.md

 }
 ```

+Are you looking for a korean explantion?
+[Click here](https://github.com/chaehyeonsong/discocal/blob/main/docs/Paper_in_Kor.md)

 ## The core limitation for conic in camera calibration

 Sub-pixel accuracy and detection robustness are virtues of the conic features.
 But why do we use a checkerboard, not a circular pattern?